Data Visualisation Design MA

 What you'll study on this MA Data Visualisation Design degree course

-You'll study units worth a total of 180 credits over 1 year (full time) or 2 years (part time).
+You'll study modules worth a total of 180 credits over 1 year (full time) or 2 years (part time).

 - A question of research